-You can send in proposals with any maturity direct to Ericsson Garage.
+You can send in proposals directly to us.

 We also want to bring state-of-the-art academic research into real-life applications and products.
 One example of such efforts is the Kista 5G Transport Lab (a.k.a.
 K5), where Ericsson works with KTH and Acreo to solve concrete pains point in today’s networks.
 With funding from Vinnova and Ericsson, the project has also worked with several SMEs & startups on technology challenges where new research concepts can make an immediate impact on products and solutions.

 As a first step towards concrete engagements, events like this are important, creating a space where start-ups, industry experts and researchers can meet, discuss ideas and technology opportunities, and learn from each other.
 When we learn about new ideas early and understand better what they would need from a 5G platform, I think we can make significant impact together.
 Both for a first step of an initial demo, and longer term for a successful product.